-There’s been a lot of talk recently about email tracking.
+There’s been a lot of talks recently about email tracking.
 What used to be a business tool, or a technique used by a niche of power users, is now common and even enforced in a new wave of email clients.

 Emails are generally tracked via an image called “pixel-beacon”, or “tracking pixel”, which is usually just 1px wide and invisible.
 As soon as you open an email, this image is downloaded by your email client, which silently sends some personal information – like your general location and the device you’re using – to the sender.